WHT-RBT/SQL-Employee-Challenge/README.md

 >
 > - SOURCE seeds.sql;
 >
-> Now initiate the application with the following command to start your employee tracker app:
+> You will need initiate the application from the index.js file to start your employee tracker app by using the following command in the terminal:
 >
 > - node index.js
 >